OpenTreeOfLife/reference-taxonomy/doc/method/introduction.md

 evolutionary biology community, rather than as a one-off study.
 Following are all five requirements:

- 1. *OTU coverage:* The reference taxonomy should have a taxon for every OTU that has the potential to occur in more than one study, over the intended scope of all cellular organisms.
+ 1. *OTU coverage:* The reference taxonomy should have a taxon at the level of species or higher for every OTU that has the potential to occur in more than one study, over the intended scope of all cellular organisms.
  1. *Phylogenetically informed classification:* Higher taxa should be